App & Browser Testing Made Easy

 Stages of DevOps Lifecycle

 GitLab enables Concurrent DevOps, which speeds up the development lifecycle.
-Through its services, GitLab combines Development, Security, and Ops to deliver faster with utmost security.
+GitLab combines Development, Security, and Ops through its services to deliver faster with utmost security.
 It is written in Ruby, but the tech stack includes Go, Ruby on Rails, and Vue.js.

 GitLab has gained a lot of traction in the CI/CD landscape due to the following features: